codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 For the most common case however, a simple ``host:port`` pair should be sufficient::

-	public $sessionDiver    = 'redis';
+	public $sessionDiver    = 'CodeIgniter\Session\Handlers\RedisHandler';
 	public $sessionSavePath = 'tcp://localhost:6379';

-Memcached Driver
+MemcachedHandler Driver
 ----------------

 .. note:: Since Memcached doesn't have a locking mechanism exposed, locks
 	for this driver are emulated by a separate value that is kept for up to 300 seconds.

-The 'MemcachedHandler' driver is very similar to the 'redis' one in all of its properties, except perhaps for availability, because PHP's `Memcached
+The 'MemcachedHandler' driver is very similar to the 'RedisHandler' one in all of its properties, except perhaps for availability, because PHP's `Memcached
 <http://php.net/memcached>`_ extension is distributed via PECL and some
 Linux distributions make it available as an easy to install package.